brotatotes/bht-automation/bht gen 3/Matthew/Chapter 12/Matthew 12 45 bht.md

 # Matthew 12:45 Commentary Help Text

 ## BHT:
-Falling from God's grace can lead to a worse state than before, as Satan's cruelty intensifies upon our return to him.
-We must beware of the internal lusts and corruptions of the heart, which can make us more wicked than ever.
-Yet, despite the fierceness of Satan's attacks, the sons of God find security through the invincible power of the Holy Spirit.
-This serves as a timeless warning against apostasy and its consequences.
+When we turn away from God's grace, we subject ourselves to the dangerous consequences highlighted by Christ in His warning.
+The man who expelled a demon failed to fill the void with righteousness, which allowed the enemy to return stronger than before, accompanied by other evil spirits.
+This process of deterioration, exemplified by the wicked generation, led to a state far worse than the initial condition.
+Let us not underestimate the devil's knowledge and experience, but trust in the invincible power of the Holy Spirit to safeguard God's children.

 ## Choicest Commentary Quotes:
 ### John Calvin: